GrahamLea/SodaTest/Roadmap.md

 SodaTest Roadmap
 ================

-The SodaTest project is definitely in its infantile stages at present.
+The SodaTest project is ready for Production (testing) use, but should probably be considered to be in a Beta state at present.

-These are the things that make the most sense to achieve in the near future, listed in rough priority order.
+Below are some things that would make sense to add in the medium term, listed in rough priority order.
+If you have a particular need for one of these, or some other idea of something important that's missing, please let us know.

 If you think you'd like to try your hand at helping out with some of this stuff, get in touch!